mgeorgebrown89/CS-Portfolio/CS 460/hw2/index.md

 After tossing aronud a few ideas that were probably way too complicated, I decided to something involving calculations regarding user's self-reported health information.
 My first idea was rather morbid &emdash; a death-clock of sorts.
 Its just a joke, and the math is very basic and definitely not accurate at all.
 I  can't account for every variable in someone's life after all.

 #### Step 3: Create a wireframe mockup
 Here we needed to make a diagram of what we wanted our site to look like.
-My mockup is right [here]().
+My mockup is right [here](../wireframe mockup hw2.pdf).

 #### Step 4: Create the working page
 This part really frustrated me for awhile, but I eventually figured it out.
 I struggled getting the form stuff to work correctly.

-...
+[Here](Output) is a screenshot of the final page before entering in anything to the form, and [here](Output2) is the page after entering in some information.
+You can view the actual page [here](website/index.html).

 #### Step 5: Commit and push work frequently

-...
+I `commit`ed and `push`ed my work on a fairly regular basis.
+Every time I worked on homework 2, I `commit`ed and `push`ed my work at least once, if not multiple, times.

 #### Step 6: Merge
 Finally, we had to merge our hw2 branch into the master branch: